Best time to visit Taiwan

 When to visit Taiwan in fall

 Weather-wise, September to November is considered the best time of the year to visit Taiwan.
 This season offers the perfect combination of cool and dry weather.
 During most of September, the south stays warm, but temperatures begin to cool down in northern Taiwan, although they’re still pleasant.
-Milder temperatures and less rain mean that this is a great time of the year for travellers who enjoy outdoor activities.
+Milder temperatures and less rain mean that this is a great time of the year for travelers who enjoy outdoor activities.

 Visiting Taiwan in September — November

 September and October are among the most photogenic months in Taiwan – at least where nature is concerned.
-In northern Taiwan, tree leaves start to change colour in mid-September, and the process gradually extends to southern areas over the following months.
+In northern Taiwan, tree leaves start to change color in mid-September, and the process gradually extends to southern areas over the following months.
 Some of the best places to spot this beautiful natural display include:

 • Taroko Gorge, which can be visited as a day trip from Hualien.